↑

 • You can cook with it!
 Try replacing cream with blended cottage cheese.

-• Just 1/2 cup provides 13 grams of protein, calcium, potassium, selenium, and B12.
+• Just 1/2 cup provides 13 grams of protein, as well as calcium, potassium, selenium, and B12.

 • It’s low in calories, making it my go-to for high-volume, low-calorie meals.